Tips for Becoming an Owner-Operator

 Being a Team Player

-Although you are your own boss, you will still work with your dispatcher; working together as a team.
+Although you are your own boss, you will still work with your dispatcher, working together as a team.
 Being a team player can help you succeed in the trucking industry.
 Trucking companies rely on the dispatcher to give them important and detailed information.
 Learning how to be a team player will also help the dispatcher do his/her job successfully.

 Trusting Your Dispatcher

 When owning a business and being an owner-operator, having trust in those who are vital to your business is very important.
 Your dispatcher plays a very important role in the business.
-They speak to brokers, check the route, check on loads, delivery dates, and location of loads.
+They speak to brokers, check the route, and check on loads, delivery dates, and location of loads.

 Personal Appearance